dwhyq/dwhyq/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-🔭 &nbsp;I’m currently working on improving my front-end development skills..\
+🔭 &nbsp; A Frontend Developer with a focused passion for growth.
+Skilled at building responsive, scalable and user-friendly interfaces from ground up.
+I believe there's a lot more tech can do africa, so i am open to work with you in building renowned tech solutions while adapting to the changes in trends.

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies.\
-🌱 &nbsp;I’m currently learning Javascript, ReactJs.\
+🌱 &nbsp;Currently, i am working on personal projects and contributing to open source.\
 ✍️ &nbsp;In my free time, I pursue copywriting and digital strategy as hobbies/side hustles.\
 ✉️ &nbsp;You can reach me at ikegwuonuikenna@yahoo.com I'll respond as soon as I can.